-Other Expense, Net.
-Other Expense, Net consists primarily of tax credits, grant income, the impact of foreign exchange gains and losses, benefit from loan forgiveness, and sales and local taxes.
+Other Income (Expense), Net.
+Other income (expense), net consists primarily of tax credits, grant income, benefit from loan forgiveness, and sales and local taxes.
 We use the local currency as our functional currency for Luxembourg, United Kingdom, Singapore and Canada.